NLC India Limited: History

 NLC has been a forerunner in the country in the energy sector for 62 years, contributing a lion's share in lignite production and significant share in thermal power generation.
 It was inaugurated by the first Prime Minister Jawaharlal Nehru in 1956.

-NLC operates four opencast lignite mines of a total capacity of 30.6 million tonnes per annum (MTPA) at Neyveli and Barsingsar; six lignite based pithead thermal power stations with an aggregate capacity of 3640 MW – at Neyveli and Barsingsar; and a 1000 MW coal based thermal power Station at Thoothukudi, Tamil Nadu through its subsidiary, NLC Tamil Nadu Power Limited (NTPL), a joint venture between NLC and TANGEDCO (equity participation in the ratio of 89:11).
-NLC recently commissioned a 1x500 MW unit at Neyveli which is also Asia's largest lignite fired boiler.
+NLC operates four opencast lignite mines of a total capacity of 30.6 million tonnes per annum (MTPA) at Neyveli and Barsingsar; six lignite-based pithead thermal power stations with an aggregate capacity of 3640 MW – at Neyveli and Barsingsar; NLC recently commissioned 2×500 MW New Thermal Power Plant at Neyveli with Asia's largest lignite fired boiler and decommissioned its 600 MW old power plant in 2020.

+It has a 1000 MW coal-based thermal power Station at Thoothukudi, Tamil Nadu through its subsidiary, NLC Tamil Nadu Power Limited (NTPL), a joint venture between NLC and TANGEDCO (equity participation in the ratio of 89:11).

+Further, NLC, jointly with the Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited (UPRVUNL), is setting up a 3×660 MW coal-based thermal power plant at Ghatampur in Uttar Pradesh, through its subsidiary company Neyveli Uttar Pradesh Power Limited (NUPPL) (equity participation in the ratio of 51:49).
+Two units of 660 MW each are commissioned and third unit is under construction.

+NLC is also setting up Coal Mines at Thalabira and Pachwara in Odisha, to meet the coal requirements of its above power plants.

 NLC has also forayed into renewable energy sector with commissioning of a 141 MW Solar Photo Voltaic Power Plant including 1 MW rooftop project at Neyveli and a 51 MW wind energy plant at Kazhuneerkulam village of Tirunelveli district in Tamil Nadu.
-The company is also setting up 1209 MW Solar Power Projects at Tirunelveli, Virudhunagar and Ramanathapuram districts of Tamil Nadu, of which, 300 MW have been commissioned.
-NLC is aiming to achieve a total renewable energy capacity of 4251 MW.
+The company has also set up 1209 MW Solar Power Projects at Tirunelveli, Virudhunagar and Ramanathapuram districts of Tamil Nadu.
+NLC is the first PSU to achieve 1 GW solar power in India.
+NLC is aiming to achieve a total renewable energy capacity of 4251 MW, at various locations in India.

-NLCIL has a target of becoming a 20,000+ MW company by 2025.
-Works are under progress for the lignite based Neyveli New Thermal Power Plant (1000 MW), Bithnok TPS and Barsingsar TPS Expansion (each 250 MW).
-Further, NLC, jointly with the Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited (UPRVUNL), is setting up a 3x660 MW coal based thermal power plant at Ghatampur in Uttar Pradesh, through its subsidiary company Neyveli Uttar Pradesh Power Limited (NUPPL) (equity participation in the ratio of 51:49).
+NLCIL has a target of becoming a 20,000+ MW company by 2030.
+Works are under progress for the lignite-based Bithnok TPS and Barsingsar TPS Expansion (each 250 MW) in Rajasthan.
 Apart from the above, the addition of thermal capacity to the tune of 6040 MW by way of installation of new plants and acquisition of power assets to the tune of 3000 MW is in the pipeline.

 NLC has also contributed significantly to the socio-economic development for more than half a century.

 The business portfolio of the company is as under: